Click on the images below to learn more about current and past members

-Kristen YehKristen Yeh is an honours thesis student at Trent University using MALDI imaging to understand the chemical composition of modified and bloodied fingerprints.
+Kristen YehKristen Yeh is completed her thesis at Trent University using MALDI imaging to understand the chemical composition of modified and bloodied fingerprints.
 This research is in collaboration with Dr. Naomi Stock (Trent WQC) and Dr. Wesley Burr (Trent).

-Marie-Laurence CossetteMarie-Laurence is an honours thesis student at Trent University developing more robust models to determine the time since deposition of a bloodstain.
+Marie-Laurence CossetteMarie-Laurence completed her honours thesis project at Trent University developing more robust models to determine the time since deposition of a bloodstain.
 This project is in collaboration with Dr. Aaron Shafer (Trent).

-Marie-Laurence is the recipient of the NSERC-USRA award.
+Marie-Laurence is the recipient of two NSERC-USRA award.

 Rebecca GualdieriRebecca completed her BScFS at Trent University in 2019.
 She completed her thesis with me, entitled, "The optimization of bovine blood for research use in forensic bloodstain pattern analysis".